What Does Your Brand Stand For?

 But what if you’re Louis C.K. today?
 Or Roseanne Barr?
 Or Governor Ralph Northam?

-What if you’re a company — like Mylan (the company that jacked EpiPen’s prices)?
-Or H&M (with its WTF “coolest monkey in the jungle” ad)?
+What if you’re a company — like Mylan (the company that jacked the price of its life-saving EpiPens)?
+Or H&M (with its beyond-tone-deaf “coolest monkey in the jungle” ad)?
 Or Facebook (whose stock is down 18% since the Cambridge Analytica scandal broke, and whose legal issues continue to mount)?

 Bad publicity is a virus that can affect the very lifeblood of your organization.
 But a great brand is a robust immune system that can prevent disaster from striking.